 A Brief 100 Year History of Magic : 1920-2020

-The Concise 100-Year History of Magic between 1920-2020.
+The Concise 100-Year History of Magic (and the Magician) between 1920-2020.

 Magic is a timeless art form that has captivated audiences for centuries.
 It has been a form of entertainment for thousands of years, captivating audiences with illusions and sleight of hand.
 From the earliest recorded illusion performances to the high-tech tricks seen in modern-day magic shows, magic has evolved and changed dramatically, especially in the 20th and 21st centuries.
 In this article, we’ll explore the history of magic between 1920 and 2020, highlighting some of the most influential performers and styles that have shaped the art form over the past century.